|Homepage:||Click to visit|

 Academic Credit for Coursework Abroad

-To transfer credits to St. Mary's, SMCM students complete the Pre-approval of transfer credit form and return it to the Office of International Education.
+To transfer credits to St. Mary's, SMCM students complete the Pre-approval of Transfer Credit Process via the Online application system.
 The IE Office will work with the Registrar and department chairs to determine equivalencies for individual courses taught abroad.
 As stated in the catalog, the College may refuse to grant credit for study-abroad courses taken by the student that have not been pre-approved.

 Living and Eating at CMRS